osmosis-labs/osmosis/CONTRIBUTING.md

 The state-machine scope includes the following areas:

-- All messages supported by the chain
+- All messages supported by the chain, including:

-- Transaction gas usage
+    - Every msg's ValidateBasic method
+    - Every msg's MsgServer method
+        - Net gas usage, in all execution paths (WIP to make this not include error flows)
+        - Error result returned (TODO: Make the error code not merkelized)
+        - State changes (namely every store write)
+- AnteHandlers in "DeliverTx" mode
 - Whitelisted queries
 - All `BeginBlock`/`EndBlock` logic

 The following are **NOT** in the state-machine scope:

 - Events
 - Queries that are not whitelisted
 - CLI interfaces

 #### Validating State-Compatibility